 1. Who do you serve in your education program?

-GED stands for General Educational Development.
-The GED tests are a battery of five tests (Language Arts Writing, Language Arts Reading, Mathematics, Science, Social Studies) which, when passed, certify that the taker has American or Canadian high school academic skills.
-A student can prepare for the GED at Tacoma Community House but must take the actual tests at a certified testing center.
+GED® stands for General Educational Development.
+The GED® testing program are a battery of four tests (Reasoning through Language Arts, Mathematics, Science, and Social Studies) which, when passed, certify that the taker has American or Canadian high school academic skills.
+A student can prepare for the GED® test at Tacoma Community House but must take the actual tests at a certified testing center.
 There are centers in Tacoma at the community and technical colleges.

 4. What are basic skills?